Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 1. **Choose the Right Garbage Collector:** Java offers several garbage collectors, each designed with different use cases in mind.
 For example, if you're working with a large heap and have a lot of spare CPU capacity, the G1 (Garbage First) or Z Garbage Collector could be a good choice.
 If you're working with a smaller heap and want to minimize pauses, the CMS (Concurrent Mark Sweep) collector might be better.

 2. **Tune the JVM Heap Size:** The heap size should be tuned carefully.
 If it's too small, you'll get frequent garbage collections and possibly OutOfMemoryErrors.
-If it's too large, you might never get OutOfMemoryErrors, but your garbage collections will take longer because there's more memory to scan.
+If it's too large, you might **Never** get OutOfMemoryErrors, but your garbage collections will take longer because there's more memory to scan.
 The optimal heap size depends on the number of live objects your application typically has, as well as the total amount of memory available.

 3. **Use Appropriate Data Structures:** Using the right data structures can significantly reduce memory usage.
 For example, instead of using an ArrayList to store a large number of integers, you might use an int array to save memory.